mpanighetti/dnd5e-rhythmancy/docs/ch-5-rhythmancy-spells.md

 If you are successfully forced to the ground against your will for 1 minute or longer, the spell ends.

-### _Sonata of Awakening_

-_Level 2 Abjuration/Rhythmancy (Bard)_

-**Casting Time:** Action\
-**Range:** 30 feet\
-**Components:** V, M (a Musical Instrument worth 1+ GP, a bell worth 5+ GP)\
-**Duration:** Concentration, up to 1 minute

-You stir slumbering creatures with rousing music.
-When you cast this spell, choose up to three creatures within range under the effect of magical sleep that can hear you.
-The targets, as well as all other naturally Unconscious creatures within range that can hear you, immediately regain consciousness.
-Until the spell ends, magic can't put creatures within range to sleep, as long as they can still hear you.

-_**Using a Higher-Level Spell Slot.**_ When you cast this spell at level 3 or higher, you can target one additional creature for each slot level above 2nd.

 ### _Song of Time_

 _Level 1 Abjuration/Rhythmancy (Bard)_